uri-templates-time/specification/specification-1.1.0.md

 * Filename: `data_2015-244T17:45:03.123456`
 * Template: `data_$Y-$jT$H:$M:$S.$(subsec;places=6)`

-Note that if this template was used for generation, it would create one filename for every millisecond, which is likely to be an overwhelming number of URIs, most of which are not likely to exist.
-It is recommended to use the `sparse` modifier with this field, as in `data_$Y-$jT$H:$M:$S.$(subsec;places=6;sparse)`.
+Note that if this template were used for generation, it would create one filename for every millisecond, which is likely to be an overwhelming number of URIs, most of which are not likely to exist.
+Using the `sparse` modifier with this field is recommended, as in `data_$Y-$jT$H:$M:$S.$(subsec;places=6;sparse)`.
 This modifier is not meant to prevent generation, but to indicate that many of the generated URIs may not exist.
 Another way to handle this kind of filename might be to give up on the sub-seconds accuracy altogether, and just use `$x` for the sub-seconds: `data_$Y-$jT$H:$M:$S.$x`.
 The use of `$x` does prevent URIs from being generated.

 ## 3.16 v